Maria Shukshina: Television host

 From 1999 to 2014, Maria Shukshina hosted the program Wait for Me on Channel One.
 She a member of the judging panel on the fifth season of Minute of Fame.
 In 2018 she is to host the talk show A Visit in the Morning.

-Views
+Controversies

 During the COVID-19 pandemic, Shukshina became an anti-vaccination activist, stating that the existing vaccines have not been sufficiently tested and should not be used.
 Instagram restricted following her account, displaying the warning that the account posted false information on a regular basis.